Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .uy

-History of the Uruguayan Flag
+History of the Uruguayan flag

 Serene morning scene in Montevideo, Uruguay, symbolizing hope and new beginnings The Uruguayan flag was officially adopted on July 11, 1830, shortly after the country gained independence from Brazil.
 However, its origins can be traced back to 1828, when a provisional flag was designed during the transition period leading to full independence.

-The flag's design was influenced by the flag of Argentina and the United Provinces of the Rรญo de la Plata, reflecting Uruguay's historical ties to these regions.
+The flag's design was influenced by the flag of Argentina and the United Provinces of the Río de la Plata, reflecting Uruguay's historical ties to these regions.
 The number of stripes was set at nine to represent the original nine departments of Uruguay at the time of independence.

 The sun emblem, known as the "Sun of May," has its roots in Inca symbolism and was adopted to represent the May Revolution of 1810, which marked the beginning of the independence movement in the region.
 This sun symbol is shared with Argentina, highlighting the common historical experiences of the two nations.

-Symbolism and Design of the Uruguayan Flag
+Symbolism and design of the Uruguayan flag

 Every element of Uruguay's flag carries deep symbolism: